 I’ve been trying to introduce myself to a new type of squash every couple of weeks.
 Last night, I tried this recipe in a buttercup squash.
 Have you ever had buttercup squash?
 I found it to be denser than acorn squash, and not as sweet.
 A lot like cooked pumpkin, actually!

 Whether you make up this easy recipe in acorn squash, baby pumpkins, or even a spaghetti squash, I can pretty much guarantee that it’ll be absolutely deeeelicious!

-- Remove from oven and flip the halves over.
-Drop 1 tbsp jam, 1 tsp maple syrup and a sprinkle of cinnamon in each half.
+Remove from oven and flip the halves over.
+Drop 1 tablespoon jam, 1 teaspoon maple syrup and a sprinkle of cinnamon in each half.

 Now we’re shifting completely off the topic of squashes and moving on to India.
 Great transition, right?

 A colleague of Kevin’s recommend that I watch The Story of India before my trip in February.
 Seeing as he’s from India and has traveled there many times, I took it as a solid recommendation and began scouring the web for a copy that could be shipped in under 2 months <— what the heck, Amazon?

 I ended up ordering the DVD directly from PBS and it arrived in 2 days!

 The Story of India is a six-part series ran by PBS and the BBC, documenting a dazzling and exciting journey through today’s India.
 It begins by defining India’s identity, moves on to the history that has defined the nation, the trades, India in the middle ages, the legacy of the Mughal empire, and the current state of India.
 You can search the many topics covered in the videos on this page.
 Pretty impressive, huh?